 Try these tips for kicking the refined sugar habit to lessen your intake of sugar and increase the absorption of essential nutrients in your body.

 Stress does damage to the body like elevating your blood pressure and increasing your heart rate.
-Prolonged stress can also stop your body from absorbing nutrients properly, according to Sakara Life.
-When your body is in stress mode, it can halt digestion and disrupt the work of digestive enzymes and the production of hydrochloric acid, both of which help your body absorb nutrients from food.
+Prolonged stress can also stop your body from absorbing nutrients properly.
+When your body is in stress mode, it can halt digestion and disrupt the work of digestive enzymes and the production of hydrochloric acid, both of which help your body absorb nutrients from food, according to Healthline.